Class 12 English NCERT Solutions Vistas Chapter 8 - Memories of Childhood - Free PDF Download

 How Would Vedantu Study Material Help in Preparing for Exams?

 At Vedantu, we focus on helping every student in any way possible.
 We believe that the only method one can use to achieve high marks is by working hard.
 What if a student does not even have the resources for studying properly.
 We do not want our students to ever face this problem.
 This is why we provide free solutions to all students.
 Students can download these NCERT Solutions in a PDF file on any device.
 We also provide students with live lectures and classes.

 Students can practice questions on our platform or post any query that they might have.
 We ensure that these queries are sorted out as soon as possible.
 Vedantu helps students in preparing for any exams and scoring the best marks.
 If you want to score the highest marks, download Vedantu today!

-FAQs on NCERT Solutions for Class 12 English Vistas Chapter 8 - Memories of Childhood
+FAQs on NCERT Solutions for Class 12 English Chapter 8 - Memories Of Childhood

 1. What did Zitkala-Sa Remember About her First Day in the Land of Apples?

 Zitkala-Sa remembered the first day to be very cold.
 There was snow everywhere and rigid discipline was being imposed on all children.
 She recalled that the entire school was working in a very mechanical manner.
 This was also the day when she was forced to cut her hair.
 It was a very unpleasant day for her.

 Zitkala-Sa was the main character of the story ‘Memories of Childhood.’
 She was a native American girl.